andreasawenlof/do-u-know-hans/assets/docs/README.md

 ### Code Used

 - I've written all code myself.
-- I might've been inspired but all the code and ideas where my own and I've coded all myself.
+- Idea was my own and actually haven't looked that much on other projects.
 - When I google'd or searched for something i never copied but wrote it properly myself to fit my own project and all the few sites I've used are in the credits section.

 ### Content